Frequently Asked Questions

 (E.164 format)0XX XXXXXXX

-You should always store phone numbers in the international E.164 format (+263XXXXXXXXX).
+Store phone numbers in the international E.164 format (+263XXXXXXXXX).
 This standardized format simplifies processing and ensures compatibility across different systems and regions.
+Learn more about international SMS country codes for global messaging integration.

-Zimbabwean phone numbers follow specific patterns based on the service they represent.
-Recognizing these patterns is crucial for accurate validation.
+Zimbabwean phone numbers follow specific patterns based on service type.
+Recognize these patterns for accurate validation.

 Mobile Numbers

-Mobile numbers maintain a consistent structure across all operators, making them relatively easy to identify:
+Mobile numbers maintain consistent structure across all operators:

 +263 71 XXX XXXX